Dedicated to the guy who sent me 29 messages entitled “How much do you squat, moron?”

 The place was still working.
-I paid for one workout and started looking for the locker room.
-While I was passing through the lifting room I saw the iron and experienced chills down my spine.
+I paid for one workout and went towards the locker room.
+I felt shivers down my spine.
 I couldn’t believe what was happening.
-My muscles were finally going to get extraordinary.
+My muscles were finally going to become extraordinary.

 There was a problem, however.
-I forgot to take clean training shoes with me, which was an explicit requirement of the facility.
-I didn’t want to argue with the manager because he had bad teeth and the chemical reactions taking place in his mouth were producing odor that even the so-called professional chewing gums sitting on his desk were unable to fix.
-Thankfully, I was already well educated on the subject and knew what to do – go barefoot.
-The gurus told me this is the way I was created to do squats and deadlifts.
+I forgot to take clean training shoes with me – an explicit requirement of the facility.
+I didn’t want to argue with the manager because he had bad teeth, and the chemical reactions taking place in his mouth were producing an odor that even the so-called professional chewing gums sitting on his desk were unable to fix.
+Thankfully, I was already educated on the subject and knew what to do – go barefoot.

-The second I stepped on the gym floor, I realized that even the street outside is cleaner than this underground metal storage, but it didn’t matter that much.
-I was on a mission and my adrenaline was escalating.
-I was getting closer and closer to my dream – muscles.
-This crazy morning was special and nobody was going to save the weights from my anger.
+The second I stepped on the gym floor, I realized that even the street outside was cleaner than the underground metal storage I was in, but it didn’t matter.
+I was on a mission.
+My adrenaline was escalating.
+I was getting closer and closer to my dream – big muscles.
+This crazy morning was special, and nobody was going to save the weights from my anger.
 Epic 40 kilos squats were incoming.

-This was the first time I touched a barbell.
+On that day, I touched a barbell for the first time in my life.
 It was rusty, but it felt nice to me.
-I could feel strength transferring into my arms by just holding the metal.
-I didn’t have a set routine, but decided to do some squats, followed by overhead presses and deadlifts.
+I could feel strength transferring into my arms.
+I didn’t have a set routine but decided to do some squats, followed by overhead presses and deadlifts.
 I put the iron on my back and started bending my knees.
-It felt better than driving a Ferrari.
-I felt like I was the commander of a spaceship.

 I decided to stick with the classics – 5 sets of 5.